Muksvso/AzureAppConfiguration_DemoAiConfigurationSample/README.md

 3. Navigate to `http://localhost:5173` in your browser to use the application

-## Configuration Refresh

-The application is configured to automatically refresh configuration settings from Azure App Configuration every 30 seconds, allowing real-time updates to AI model parameters without restarting the service.

 ## Troubleshooting

 - **Authentication issues**: Ensure you're logged in with an account that has appropriate permissions